 2/1.8/1 Executive summary

-[Text of the executive summary, not more than half a page of text to describe briefly the purpose of the agenda item, summarize the results of the studies carried out and, most importantly, provide a brief description of the method(s) identified that may satisfy the agenda item.
-See also § A2.1 of Annex 2 to Resolution ITU-R 2-8]

 [Agenda item 1.8 was established to revise Resolution 155 (Rev.WRC-19) which was initially established by WRC-15 on the use of geostationary-satellite networks in the fixed-satellite service in certain frequency bands for the control and non-payload communications (CNPC) of unmanned aircraft systems (UAS).

 Studies upon technical and regulatory conditions carried out in the frame of the WRC-15 showed that the use of FSS network for UA CNPC purposes is feasible under certain conditions.
 These conditions include flight scenarios which were provided by ICAO and the existing FSS framework.
 Furthermore, ICAO studies showed that – based on given FSS characteristic envelops – the FSS based UAS CNPC can be a working solution compliant to the SARPs for the RPAS C2 Link.